Nagorno-Karabakh residents say 'disastrous' blockade choking supplies

 Rodney Dixon, a lawyer appointed by Azerbaijan to give an assessment on Ocampo's opinion, called the view "strikingly" unsubstantiated, inflammatory and inaccurate.

-Farhad Mammadov, the head of Baku's Centre for Strategic Studies think tank, said the blockade was imposed to prevent the transit of "arms and Armenian soldiers" to and from Karabakh.
+Farhad Mammadov, the head of Baku's Centre for Studies of the South Caucasus think tank, said that controls on the road were necessary to prevent the transit of "arms and Armenian soldiers" to and from Karabakh.

 Azerbaijan has said it is ready to open supplies to Karabakh via territory under its control, but that the separatist authorities must dissolve and integrate the region into Azerbaijan.
 The Armenian side has said that the blockade is aimed at forcing Karabakh into unconditional surrender to Baku.